A Comprehensive Guide to Payroll Deduction Remittances in Canada

 Note: The over-deductions and under-deductions for the income tax could be adjusted with subsequent pay in the statement of account when caught in the current year.

-If the mistake is found by the administrators in the following calendar year, the adjustment will be made once the employee files his or her next personal tax credits return.
+If the mistake is found by the administrators in the following calendar year, the adjustment will be made once the employee files his or her next personal tax credit return.

 Timeliness and accuracy are key when it comes to submitting your remittances!
-The CRA issues high penalty charges for late payroll deduction remittances.
+The CRA imposes high penalties for late payroll deduction remittances.

 The minimum penalty is 10% of the outstanding total.
 If the failure to deduct is found to have been made intentionally or due to gross negligence, the charge percentage increases to 20%, according to the information return.